Ruelle-Pollicott Resonances for Manifolds with Hyperbolic Cusps: Continuation of the resolvent for translation invariant operators

-\begin{example} The generator of the geodesic flow acting on functions supported in a cusp and not depending on $\theta$ is a differential operator acting on the trivial bundle, i.e. on $L^2(\R\times\Ss^d, e^{-rd}dr d\zeta)$ by (df. equation~\eqref{eq:def-X_k})
+\begin{example} The generator of the geodesic flow acting on functions supported in a cusp and not depending on $\theta$ is a differential operator acting on the trivial bundle, i.e. on $L^2(\R\times\Ss^d, e^{-rd}dr d\zeta)$ given by (cf. equation~\eqref{eq:def-X_k})

 In order to make it a b-operator acting on $L^2(\R\times\Ss^d, dr d\zeta)$ we conjugate it with $e^{-rd/2}$ and get: